 Freud’s psychoanalysis included techniques such as free association and dream analysis.
 In free association, the client is encouraged to freely talk about their thoughts and feelings, revealing the unconscious.

-In this technique, the analyst listens to hidden meanings known as Freudian slips, which indicates the client’s repressed perceptions.
+In this technique, the analyst listens to hidden meanings known as Freudian slips, which indicate the client’s repressed perceptions.
 In dream analysis, the therapist looks for hidden, symbolic meanings that may reveal your unconscious thoughts and motivations.

 What is psychoanalysis in simple terms?